jostylr/event-when/eventwhen.md

 the error with more information.
 The error is likely to be called multiple times if throwing is kept being done.
 Maybe should think about that.

-evObj.stop is the flag to set to stop execution.
+evObj.stop is the flag to set to stop execution for the rest of the event's handlers.
+To just stop the cascade for a given handler (see once), return true.

     function me (data, evObj, context, value) {
         if (evObj.stop) {